borumv/obsidian-vault/KW/KB/English/OK English.md

 ## 18. Used to
 >What did you use to read whe you were a child?
->Severals years ago I used to jugging a lot.
+>Severals > Я собираюсь выфввфыyears ago I used to jugging a lot.
 I need to jugging again
 >Three years ago I didn't use to know English as good as I know it now
 >Hi there!
 Did you use to do thing you wish you had never done
 >My friend used to play piano.
 He played wery well but he had used to study such a long time while he developed syndriom ... both wirsts.
 He had to music.
 Moreover, he had been survived of hurt, numbness and tinting his hands for quite a long time.
 No he is doing well right now because he didn't give up his life.
 Instead of being a good concert pianist, he is a god magical now.